SummitPatel/collaborative-canvas/README.md

-# A Simultaneous drawing application
+# A Simultaneous Drawing Application

 ## Setup